brain-dev-null/gosocks/README.md

 I will **attempt** to log my progress in this project in this section.

+### 2024-05-13

+- Implement ws frame serialization
+- Implement close, ping, and pong frames
+- Implement pong responses on pings

+Python websockets does not crash anymore due to failing keepalive!

 ### 2024-05-12

 - Complete ws frame deserialization